x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/built-in-management-roles-exchange-2013-help.md

 ## Regular and delegating role assignments

-these roles can be assigned to role assignees using either regular or delegating role assignments.
+These roles can be assigned to role assignees using either regular or delegating role assignments.
 Regular role assignments grant the permissions provided by the role to the role assignee.
 Delegating role assignments grant the role assignee the ability to assign the role to other role assignees.
 For more information about regular and delegating role assignments, see [Understanding management role assignments](understanding-management-role-assignments-exchange-2013-help.md).

 ## Adding or removing role assignments